-UK food price inflation reaches highest rate in nearly a decade
+UK food inflation reaches highest rate in nearly a decade

-Food prices went up by 2.7% in January 2022, which is the highest inflation rate seen since 2013, according to the British Retail Consortium (BRC).
+UK food prices went up by 2.7% in January 2022, which is the highest food inflation rate seen since 2013, according to the British Retail Consortium (BRC).

 The inflation of food prices in January was 2.4% higher than what was recorded in December of last year, as well as being larger than the average 12 month price increase of 0.5%, and the1.1% six month price increase.

 Chief Executive of the British Retail Consortium, Helen Dickinson OBE, said: “Food prices continue to rise, especially domestic produce which have been impacted by poor harvests, labour shortages, and rising global food prices.“

 The prices of shelf-stable foods such as canned goods increased by 2.4% last month from the inflation rate of 1.7% in December 2021.
 The BRC says this is the highest rate of inflation seen for these sorts of goods since November 2020.

 The one food group which did not see as rapid an inflation growth was fresh food, which saw a decrease from 3.0% in December 2021 to 2.9% this January.